 There are some things you never forget

 It has been 50 years and yet this scene is etched into my memory.

 In that moment of punishment something happened to me.
 I was the kind of child that worked really hard to please, but in an instant my soft heart turned as hard as stone towards my teacher.

 I do not remember anything she taught me that year.
-I only remember how that teacher treated me.
-I don’t remember her name, but I certainly recall my feelings towards her.
+All I remember how that teacher treated me.
+Strangely I don’t remember her name, but I certainly recall my feelings towards her.

 Put yourself in the shoes of a six-year-old child learning how to behave in school.
 What would motivate you to do better the next time?